YMTzioni/ITSafe-Projects/README.md

 # ITSafe-Projects

-This Program will Check The Weather Of Every City You Like And Play A Youtube Playlist For Your MOOD :)
+This Program Will Check The Weather Of Every City You Like And Play A Youtube Playlist For Your MOOD :)

 git clone https://github.com/YMTzioni/ITSafe-Projects.git